Node.js and npm via nvm

 Solution

-Option A: From Ubuntu Repository (Simplest)
+Option A: From Ubuntu Repository (Not Recommended)

 sudo apt update